Andrew Mountbatten-Windsor: Jeffrey Epstein and related associations

-On 30 December 2014 a court filing in Florida by the lawyers Bradley J. Edwards and Paul G. Cassell alleged that Andrew was one of several prominent figures, including lawyer Alan Dershowitz and "a former prime minister", to have participated in sexual activities with a minor later identified as Virginia Giuffre (then known by her maiden name, Virginia Roberts), who was allegedly trafficked by Epstein.
-An affidavit from Giuffre was included in an earlier lawsuit from 2008 accusing the US Justice Department of violating the Crime Victims' Rights Act during Epstein's first criminal case by not allowing several of his victims to challenge his plea deal; Andrew was otherwise not a party to the lawsuit.

-In January 2015 there was renewed media and public pressure for Buckingham Palace to explain Andrew's connection with Epstein.
-Buckingham Palace stated that "any suggestion of impropriety with underage minors is categorically untrue", and later repeated the denial.
-Requests from Giuffre's lawyers for a statement from Andrew about the allegations, under oath, were returned unanswered.
+On 30 December 2014, a court filing in Florida by the lawyers Bradley J. Edwards and Paul G. Cassell alleged that Andrew was among several prominent figures, including lawyer Alan Dershowitz and "a former prime minister", who had participated in sexual activities with a minor later identified as Virginia Giuffre (then known by her maiden name, Virginia Roberts), who was allegedly trafficked by Epstein.
+In January 2015, there was renewed media and public pressure for Buckingham Palace to explain Andrew's connection with Epstein.
+The Palace stated that "any suggestion of impropriety with underage minors is categorically untrue", and later repeated the denial.